 A central influence of this book is, at the same time, Lucasian in nature.
 It's a highly intuitive and evolved concept regarding the Poetics of Witnessing, in which visual inclusion becomes the norm.
 Here, New York becomes a laboratory not only for learning, and for doing, but –more importantly-- for being.

 Simultaneously, the characters presented here were in motion, literally.
-Maslow’s hierarchy ran amok as the hustlers, students, models, entrepreneurs, eccentrics, protesters, vainglorious, street vendors, religious & secular zealots, creatives, dandy's, drug dealers, con artists, denizens, intellectuals and others who live in New York took center stage, trying to make their way on their own terms, unabashedly, with conviction, even in their delusion.
+Maslow’s hierarchy ran amok as New Yorkers hustled and bustled: the students, models, entrepreneurs, eccentrics, protesters, vainglorious, street vendors, religious & secular folks, creatives, dandy's, denizens, intellectuals and others who live in New York took center stage, trying to make their way on their own terms, unabashedly, and with conviction.

 The common thread between all of them was that they knew full well that they may and could fail, and that the city, ensconced in time and manner above, was often unforgiving, impatient and easily bored.
 This only made them try harder.
 Falling down, getting up, getting knocked out….up again, New Yorkers challenged themselves daily within the world’s social, cultural and political capital and its greatest metropolis.
 It’s a universal story of dignity and what it means to struggle, fail, survive and thrive (in no particular order).
 Oh yes, and doing it with style.